Top 10 Things to Do In Vail and Beaver Creek In Spring, Summer, and Fall

 10. Get high.
 Seriously.
 The ski chairlifts still operate during the warmer months of the year, providing stunning views of the Rockies and the valleys below.
 Grab a friend, hold on tight, and glide up the mountain sides.
 The panorama from the top is definitely worth it!

-I could probably make a list of about 100 different things I love about Beaver Creek and Vail.
+I could list a million more different things I love about Beaver Creek and Vail.
 Few places have captivated me as severely as this little slice of heaven has.
+And while you’re in the area, Your RV Lifestyle has a comprehensive guide, 100 best things to do in Colorado, that is packed full of practical tips and advice for your adventures in colorful Colorado!
 Hopefully, Colorado has now moved to the top of your travel destinations.
 If this list gave you the itch to get to the mountains, I would love to chat with you over coffee for a one-hour FREE vacation consultation.
 Want to know more about Colorado vacations?
-Email me at email@example.com to get started with my vacation planning services.
+Email me at firstname.lastname@example.org to get started with my vacation planning services.
 Safe travels, friends!